microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.LongHorizons.document.md

 1. A large memory buffer.
 1. A very restrictive filter.
 That is very selective in what is captured.

-## Something to consider when using a Long Horizon flight recorder in a cloud based system
+## Long Horizon Flight Recorders in the Cloud

 A keen observer may realize that the value proposition of a Long Horizon flight recorder in a cloud system may not be very significant.
 This is true because a